Disclaimer: Star Trek is the property of

 she could feel two dark eyes staring at her.

-those years ago, your face, your pale hair I saw, your name I heard whispered
+All those years ago, your face, your pale hair I saw, your name I heard

 "Excuse me?
 Do we know